 - Find other successful female bosses who inspires you

 - Don’t do it for the money, but know that getting rich is okay

 - Know your worth and never let anyone tell you otherwise

 Every female business owner has something to offer and should be paid accordingly.
 Don’t sell yourself or your business short by cutting corners, which includes asking to be paid what your skills are worth.

 Women in general have lots of marketable business skills, like communication skills, management skills, social skills and the list goes on.
 Spend a little time to cultivate your skills and learn to make some serious money with them.

 How to increase your skills:

 - Take an online class or a course at your local college

-- Read books or blogs within your field, and take notes from their experience
+- Read books or blogs within your field

 This will give you the ability to test the waters before diving in, so you can see what skills you need to develop more.